github/codeql/docs/language/learn-ql/python/control-flow.rst

    where not exists(s.getAFlowNode())
    select s

 ➤ `See this in the query console <https://lgtm.com/query/670720181/>`__.
 This query gives fewer results, but most of the projects have some unreachable nodes.
-These are also highlighted by the standard query: unreachable code.
+These are also highlighted by the standard "Unreachable code" query.
 For more information, see `Unreachable code <https://lgtm.com/rules/3980095>`__ on LGTM.com.

 The ``BasicBlock`` class
 ------------------------

 The ``BasicBlock`` class represents a basic block of control flow nodes.
 The ``BasicBlock`` class is not that useful for writing queries directly, but is very useful for building complex analyses, such as data flow.
 The reason it is useful is that it shares many of the interesting properties of control flow nodes, such as, what can reach what, and what dominates what, but there are fewer basic blocks than control flow nodes - resulting in queries that are faster and use less memory.
-For more information, see `basic block <http://en.wikipedia.org/wiki/Basic_block>`__ and `dominates <http://en.wikipedia.org/wiki/Dominator_%28graph_theory%29>`__ on Wikipedia.
+For more information, see `Basic block <http://en.wikipedia.org/wiki/Basic_block>`__ and `Dominator <http://en.wikipedia.org/wiki/Dominator_%28graph_theory%29>`__ on Wikipedia.

 Example finding mutually exclusive basic blocks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^